-'I am responsible for co-ordinating and monitoring the delivery of an inclusive education for all children at Stoke Bishop Primary School.
-I provide leadership, support and direction for Inclusion, ensuring pupil achievement and progression through effective inclusion for all pupils'
+'I am responsible for co-ordinating and monitoring the delivery of an inclusive education for all children.
+I provide leadership, support and direction through collaborating with parents/ carers, staff and external professionals.
+I am passionate about enabling children to understand themselves and celebrate their strengths'.